 Just substitute in your own API key, and you can search whatever domain you’re interested in.

 - Open up Google Sheets and click Extensions > API Connector > Open.

 - In the Create screen, enter the Request URL we just created

-- You don’t need any headers for this request, so just leave this section blank.
-You don’t need any OAuth2 authentication either, so just skip that section.
+- You don’t need OAuth2 authentication for this request, so just leave that set to None.
+We don’t need headers either, so just leave that section blank.

 - Create a new tab and click Set current to use that tab as your data destination.

 - Name your request and click Run.
 A a moment later you’ll see a list of email addresses associated with the domain in your Google Sheet:

-Experiment with endpoints and query strings as described in the documentation to see other types of Hunter data.
+Experiment with endpoints and query strings as described in their documentation to see other types of Hunter data.
 For example, you can find an email address of a user if you know their company name, first name, and last name as follows:

 Make sure to substitute values where indicated by capital letters.
 Combine this with the IMPORTAPI() Custom Sheets Function to create your own lead gathering tool.

 By Default, Hunter will only return 10 records at a time.
-To get more, use the ‘offset’ and ‘limit’ parameters, as described here.
-For example:
+To get more, use the ‘offset’ and ‘limit’ parameters, as described in their documentation.

-With API Connector, you can either set these up as separate requests or set up pagination handling (paid feature) to loop through them automatically.
+With API Connector, you can either run these manually or set up pagination handling (paid feature) to loop through them automatically like this: